laravel/docs/blade.md

 > Using directives such as `@env` within component tags is not supported at this time.
 For example, `<x-alert :live="@env('production')"/>` will not be compiled.

 > **Warning**
-> Because of limitations on how slots are named, it is not possible to use `name` as the first attribute when specifying attributes.
-If you want to pass this attribute to the underlying component, you must provide it as the second or third element.
+> Because of limitations on how slots are named, it is not possible to use `name` HTML attribute as the first attribute when passing attributes to the underlying component.
+If you want to pass this attribute, you must provide it as the second or third element.
 For instance, you can use `<x-slot:input class="text-input-lg" name="my_field">...`.

 <a name="default-merged-attributes"></a>
 #### Default / Merged Attributes